csfeeser/k8s/volumes_challenge.md

-# Volumes Challenge!
+# Volumes and Deployments Challenge!

 <img src="https://assets.ubuntu.com/v1/64cf3b1b-now-witness-the-power-of-this-fully-operational-kubernetes-cluster.jpeg" width="300"/>

-Let's take some of the concepts we learned yesterday and apply them in some resources of your own creation!
+Let's take some of the concepts we learned and apply them in some resources of your own creation!

 1. Create the following file: